Above are samples of our standard Natural and Pigmented mix design shades.

 delivery & fitting

-Once completed we can deliver and fit the product (subject to location) or alternatively the client can organise collection and fitting by a third party.
-We are happy to offer advice where we can if required (approximately 70% of our clients fit there own products).
+Once completed we can deliver and fit the product (subject to site location and type) or alternatively the client can organise collection and fitting by a third party.
+We are happy to offer advice where we can if required (approximately 70% of our clients fit there own products themselves of use contractors they currently have access to).

 The average duration for projects is 4 - 6 weeks.
-The duration is largely dependent on the size and complexity of the specific project and the number of projects we are handling at the time.
+The duration is largely dependent on the size and complexity of the specific project, the number of projects we are handling at the time and the environmental temperature as this affects curing times of both the concrete and the sealers we apply.
 Also we take pride in what we do which takes time and effort.
 As with any business we have maximum number of projects we can handle at the same time.
 Due to this we operate on a first come first served basis.

-Concrete is a resilient material comparable in performance to natural stone or wooden materials however there are things to remember that will help keep your concrete product looking beautiful and performing well.
+Concrete is a resilient material comparable in performance to natural stone (particularly limestone and marble) and wooden materials and like these there are things to remember that will help keep your concrete product looking beautiful and performing well.

-Concrete is naturally porous and whilst we treat our concrete with the best sealers we have found in order to reduce the risk of staining, no sealer is completely 'bullet proof' and a patina can develop over time with use.
+Concrete is naturally porous and whilst we treat our concrete with the best sealers we have found in order to 'reduce the risk' of staining, no sealer is 'bullet proof' and a patina can develop over time with use.

-Our sealer provides a natural looking satin/matt topical coating that is pleasant to the touch, can be easily cleaned, is food safe and is resistant to abrasion, however it is important that the surface is protected from scratches.
-Spills should still be cleaned away with mild soapy water when they occur.
-Abrasive, acidic or citric based cleaners should be avoided.
+Our sealer is applied thinly in multiple layers in order to result in a natural looking satin/matt topical coating that is pleasant to the touch, can be easily cleaned, is food safe and is resistant to abrasion.
+Whilst scratch resistant, it is important that the surface is protected from scratches and the sealer not be damaged by solvents, oils and other chemicals.
+Spills should still be cleaned away when they occur and the surface washed with with mild soapy water.
+Abrasive, acid (citric or otherwise) based cleaners/chemicals and solvents should be avoided and oils should not be left on the surface.

 If a higher level of gloss is required, a wax can be applied over the topical sealer and the surface can be buffed.

-Surfaces and products are treated with a topical sealer to help prevent staining and for hygiene purposes.
-However, we recommend liquids and foodstuffs should not be allowed to remain on the surface.
+Our surfaces and products are normally treated with a topical sealer to help prevent staining and for hygiene purposes.
+As with all sealers, our sealers are not 'bullet proof' and we recommend liquids and foodstuffs should not be allowed to remain on the surface.
 Some strongly coloured or oily ingredients may cause discoloration if left on the surface.

-Remember each product and surface is different and will react differently so the best cause of action is to wipe up as you go and remember to clean the bottom of oil bottles!
+Remember each product and surface is different and will react differently so the best cause of action is to wipe up as you go and remember to clean the bottom of oil bottles or use a tray!

 cutting / chopping